jasonalexander-ja/MiniPOV3/readme.md

 };
 ```

-You can use [this Google sheet](https://docs.google.com/spreadsheets/d/1JXRmkcQ_jvdEf_VAuOMeiStR5ttnNMs8VD99YELfGRA/edit#gid=0) that uses custom formatting and formulas that will let you play with setting and unsetting pixels and will give you a list of all the binary numbers down the side which you can copy and paste in.
+You can use the attached `MiniPOV3 Generator.xlsx` spreadsheet that uses custom formatting and formulas that will let you play with setting and unsetting pixels and will give you a list of all the binary numbers down the side which you can copy and paste in.

 <img src="docs/googlesheet.png">